mjwaddell1/Python/AntForage/ReadMe.md

    - Ants don't look for new food during return trip
    - Latest found food path is used by rest of colony, previous paths are deactivated
    - Food path may not be the most direct route, just latest path found
+   - Food depletes with each ant visit then is reset to new location
    - Multiple ants may be at same position, so single dot shown (ant overlap)

 Initial search: